-An undergraduate day student may add a class during the first two days of the term or drop a class during the first week of the term by completing an add/drop online through Web Advisor.
+An undergraduate student may add a class during the first two days of the term or drop a class during the first week of the term by completing an add/drop online through Self-Service.
 The add/drop date is defined as the date on which the request was submitted.

 For graduate classes, students should contact the course syllabus to find out the drop, add, and withdrawal dates for that particular course.
 Students may also contact the Registrar’s Office to obtain this information.